knpuniversity/ansible/knpu/ansistrano/secret-config.md

 it on my own.
 In that case, the database host would be something specific to my RDS instance.
 But, it's the same idea.

+***TIP
+If you decided to use Amazon's RDS - basically, you need to perform next steps:

+1. Create an RDS instance in Amazon Console by hand;
+2. Put its credentials in the Ansible Vault.

+Automate RDS instance creation is overkill - databases are not something that should be created/recreated like servers because they hold real user data
+***

 Save this file and quit.
 We now have a new, but encrypted, file with those variables:

 [[[ code('5a779a0261') ]]]